whitneyburton/portfolios/students/1508/edgar-duran/20160122-edgar-duran-m3.md

 * Having attended more warm-ups, I was able to help members of my posse frequently with projects I had already encountered.
 * Adam and I conducted a student lead session on contributing to open source.
 * Having stayed at turing later after school more often this module I always made sure to clean up after myself and tried to do my part by organizing dishes, cleaning, and keeping Turing tidy.

+### Notes/Outcome

+## A: End-of-Module Assessment

+* 3: Student achieved a "3" or better on each category of the assessment

+## B: Individual Work & Projects

+* 2: Student demonstrates some lack of engagement or growth in their individual skill or project outcomes without a clear upward trend.

+## C: Group Work & Projects

+* 3: Student fully participates in their group work to facilitate group harmony while achieving consistently satisfactory results.

+## D: Community Participation

+* 3.5: Student participates in required activities and does at least one or two above-and-beyond supports of the community.

+## E: Peer & Instructor Feedback

+* 3: Student consistently delivers meaningful feedback for peers and implements strategies to improve themselves in response to feedback.